 A note from Pastor Dale…

 On July 25, 2016 we signed the final paperwork for the purchase of our building.
 Our faith journey of raising over $1 million dollars for our down payment has now culminated in a purchase with a fixed 25 year loan at 5.25%.
 Our lender said that in over 20 years in the business he has never seen a rate this low.
 Once again, God has gone before us and His provision is everywhere.
 We now have a mortgage payment that is cheaper than our old lease.
-Construction will begin by January 2017 and we can begin creating more space to utilize for the mission Jesus is calling us to pursue.
+Construction is set to begin this Spring and we look forward to creating more space to utilize for the mission Jesus is calling us to pursue.
 Thank you for following Jesus together.
 Thank you for trusting Jesus to do great things.
 Thank you for being a part of this amazing adventure reaching 1000s of unchurched people in our area.

 We have already seen God do so many miracles throughout our journey.
 If we will follow Him together in faith, courage and unity, we will continue to see His provision, His blessing, and the transformation of our lives and community.
 Are you ready for the next adventure?
 I hope so.
 The most exciting days of the movement are still to come.
 Just think, you get to be a part of it!